yankovai/yankovai.github.io/about.md

 ![Artem and someone else's dog at Alki Beach, Seattle.](/assets/artem_jasper_2015_AlkiBeach.JPG)

 I like simplicity and elegance in almost every aspect of life, food being the only exception.
 I'm currently a data scientist in Seattle at [Zillow](http://www.zillow.com) and am very passionate about the algorithms and tools involved in my trade.
-However, as someone pointed out (I don't remember who) it's a little upsetting that some of the smartest people of my generation are concentrating their mental efforts on how to make more people click on banner ads.
+However, as someone pointed out (I don't remember who) it's a little upsetting that my generation is concentrating their mental efforts on how to make more people click on banner ads.

 Before my job at Zillow I was a PhD student at the University of Michigan where I wrote a [blog](http://www.rackham.umich.edu/blog/16) occasionally.
 One blog I wrote was about my experience going to a dozen or so espresso joints in Ann Arbor on a single day.
 On that day I learned a valuable lesson about moderation.
 The blogs were a lot more fun to write than my PhD, which was about constructing surrogate models for expensive computer codes and can be found [here](https://github.com/yankovai/Thesis).